Darryn Lyons: Photography career

 In 2012, Big Pictures was placed into administration after facing financial difficulties, with all staff members of the company being made redundant.
 Lyons subsequently established the Mr Paparazzi Celebrity Deals company and became a shareholder of another firm called BPGG Limited, facilitating the purchase of Big Pictures' assets for £164,000.
 Big Pictures went into liquidation in 2013, owing more than £82,000 to photographers and picture agencies.

-In 2013, Lyons announced plans to launch an online celebrity stock photographic agency called Celebstock, however these plans did not eventuate.
+In 2013, Lyons announced plans to launch an online celebrity stock photographic agency called Celebstock; however, these plans did not materialise.

 Media personality

 Lyons has frequently appeared on radio and television programmes, including the Sky News Sunrise programme, LK Today, Australian radio shows Kyle and Jackie O Show and Hughsey and Kate, and a role as a weekly commentator on ITV1's Alan Titchmarsh Show.
 Lyons has also written for the Geelong Advertiser newspaper and NW magazine.

 He was one of the five venture capitalists on the 2005 Australian version of the reality television programme Dragons' Den, which ended after one season after poor ratings.

 In 2007, Lyons appeared on the British reality television shows Tycoon, and Deadline, as a picture editor and camera instructor.
 Lyons also appeared on the British panel show Through the Keyhole.

 In 2011, he appeared in the British Top Gear television show, representing Australia in a double-decker car race in the theme of The Ashes.

 He also became a housemate in the UK version of Celebrity Big Brother on Channel 5, entering the house in August 2011.
 Within a few days of entering the Big Brother house, Lyons unveiled his cosmetic "six-pack", which caused a high volume of media coverage for being a "sculpted six pack seemingly implanted atop his generous gut".
 He finished in sixth place.

 In 2012, Lyons was a contestant in the Australian show Excess Baggage.
 The show was transferred to digital channel GO! shortly after its premiere due to poor ratings.
 Following the show's completion, it was deemed a failure, with numerous people identifying the contestants as the reason for the lack of success.